canonical/k8s-snap/docs/src/charm/howto/upgrade-minor.md

 charm channel related to the Kubernetes release and use the new charm revision of the application's channel to upgrade each unit.
-The charm code is simultaneously replaced on each unit, then the `k8s` snap is updated unit-by-unit, starting with the Juju leader unit for the application.
+The charm code is simultaneously replaced on each unit, then the `k8s` snap is updated unit-by-unit in order to maintain a highly-available kube-api-server endpoint, starting with the Juju leader unit for the application.
 During the upgrade process, the application status message and the `k8s` leader unit message will display the current progress, listing the `k8s` and